Ultimagen/VariantCalling/docs/rapid_qc_pipeline.md

 em_vc_genome=/data/genomes/broad-references/hg38/v0/Homo_sapiens_assembly38.fasta
 em_vc_output_dir=/home/ubuntu/proj/VariantCalling/work/191015/em
 em_vc_number_of_cpus=40
-rqc_chromosome=chr9 #or other chromosome as you see fit
+em_vc_rerun_all # This flag forces the pipeline to re-run all steps, if failed in the middle. rqc_chromosome=chr9 #or other chromosome as you see fit

 # The following parameters accept lists of intervals of arbitrary length